dji-sdk/Mobile-SDK-Doc/source/cn/faq/index.md

 >**Note:** The remote controller will un-link itself from an aircraft if a new remote controller is linked to the same aircraft.

+### Does DJI products use WGS84 or NAD83 as the coordinate system?

+DJI products use **WGS84** as the coordinate system.

 ## General SDK

 ### Does the DJI Mobile SDK give access to all the functionality in the DJI GO App?